pulp/pulpcore/docs/concepts.rst

     :align: center

 Content units in Pulp are organized by their membership in :term:`Repositories<Repository>` over time.
+Repositories are typed by their plugin and can only hold content of certain types.
 Plugin users can add or remove content units to a repository.
 Each time the content set of a repository is changed, a new :term:`RepositoryVersion` is created.
 Any operation such as sync that doesn't result in a change of the content set will not produce a new repository version.